List of content you will read in this article:

 4. f: Using this option, you can easily keep a name for the file.

-Most Linux and macOS distributions include built-in tools to compress and decompress .tar and .tar.gz files.
+Most Linux distributions include built-in tools to compress and decompress .tar and .tar.gz files.
 Although the tar utility is sufficient for most purposes, you will need the gzip utility to create .tar.gz files.

 Decompressing .tar.gz files on Linux